garthmortensen/timeseries-api/README.md

 Failed jobs can be properly handled and reported

 FIXME: [Detected subprocess function '$FUNC' without a static string.
 If this data can be controlled by a malicious actor, it may be an instance of command injection.
 Audit the use of this call to ensure it is not controllable by an external resource.
 You may consider using 'shlex.escape()'.](https://app.codacy.com/gh/garthmortensen/timeseries-pipeline/issues/current)

-TODO: Explore better approach to API vs CLI. can i create 1 pipeline and attach endpoints and cli together in one underlying script?

 Reproduce [thesis work](https://github.com/garthmortensen/finance/tree/master/15_thesis) as a production-grade api pipeline.